-• ADAPTA2+ is a program funded by the Adaptation Fund to support adaptation programs in developing countries that are vulnerable to the adverse effects of climate change.
+DAPTA2+ is a program funded by the Adaptation Fund to support adaptation programs in developing countries that are vulnerable to the adverse effects of climate change.
 The goal of the initiative in Costa Rica is to reduce the vulnerability of communities to the impact of climate change and enhance resilience in the following sectors that have been classified as critical: agriculture, water resources and coastal areas, and capacity-building.
-The Adapta2+ program has an impact on the agricultural sector because of its efforts to improve the technical and productive conditions of those benefiting from climate change adaptation actions such as irrigation, fodder, genetic improvement, and the use of slurry, worm composters and biodigesters for biofertilizers.
-Adapta2+ allowed developing tools used by climate finance such as agricultural insurance amongst others and establishing the necessary alliances to create enabling conditions to change, which were identified as spin offs to build this new proposal.

-The Adapta2+ program results served as a base for this proposal and Indeed, As Adapta2+ spin offs were identified and will be escalated and/or replicated.
+The Adapta2+ program has an impact on the agricultural sector because of its efforts to improve the technical and productive conditions of those benefiting from climate change adaptation.
+Adapta2+ allowed developing tools used by climate finance such as agricultural insurance A amongst others and establishing the necessary alliances to create enabling conditions to change, which were identified as spin offs to build this new proposal.
+The Adapta2+ program results served as a base for this proposal and spin offs were identified and will be escalated and/or replicated.
 The expected outcomes will differ: